 Hotel Features

-• Eight yurts: 20 feet in diameter, and sleep 2-4 guests
+• Eight yurts: 20 feet in diameter, each sleeps 2-4 guests, all linens are included

 • Cabins have private bathrooms with showers and composting toilets

-• Kitchens have propane ranges and basic kitchenware (guests to bring their own food and drink)
+• Kitchens have propane oven and range and basic kitchenware (guests to bring their own food and drink)

 Getting There